 Honors College students who do not attend an advising appointment, take at least one honors course in an academic year, or whose GPA drops below 3.50 for two consecutive semesters will no longer have priority registration, might not be provided with Honors College supplemental advising or be guaranteed the option of completing thesis or scholarly work under faculty supervision.

-Spring 2017 Honors Advising Assignments
+Fall 2017 Honors Advising Assignments

 Fourth-Year and Fifth-Year Students

 Rebecca Krylow works with fourth-year students, and those that have been in the Honors College longer.
 If you have a question please email Rebecca Krylow at firstname.lastname@example.org.
 Rebecca Krylow’s drop-in hour will be held on Tuesdays from 2-3pm in HCRN 1134.

 To schedule an honors advising appointment, you can do so online at https://purdue.campus.eab.com/.
 Once you have signed in with your Purdue credentials, click on the “schedule appointment” icon in the top right corner.